Honey as a topical treatment for wounds

 Honey is a viscous, supersaturated sugar solution derived from nectar gathered and modified by the honeybee, Apis mellifera.
 Honey has been used since ancient times as a remedy in wound care, and evidence from animal studies and some trials has suggested honey may accelerate wound healing.
 This review evaluates whether honey increases the rate of healing in acute wounds (burns, lacerations and other traumatic wounds) and chronic wounds (venous ulcers, arterial ulcers, diabetic ulcers, pressure ulcers, infected surgical wounds).

-Adults, Both sexes, BURNS, Child health, Children, Conflict, Earthquake, Endocrine and metabolic diseases, Extreme violence, Fire, Health, Injuries (all), Orthopedic injuries, Other injuries, Pain and anaesthesia, Skin infections
+Adults, Both sexes (for groups of both male and female persons), Burns, Child health, Children, Conflict, Earthquake, Endocrine and metabolic conditions, Extreme violence/Accidents, Fire, Health, Injuries (all), Orthopedic injuries, Other injuries, Pain and anaesthesia, Skin infections